 “The counseling is the opportunity to say, ‘Let’s take stock of what’s going on overall,'” Mahon said.
 “Is this the right thing for you?
 Where are you going with this?”

 Equifax and the Federation have identified a temporary site for the center and plan to have it up and running by August.
 It’s essentially a pilot program that aims to ensure the new model works before expanding to new locations, said David Stiffler, community affairs manager for Equifax.
 The first location will open in the broader Atlanta area.

 Securing Short-Term Credit

 Right now, there are few alternatives to payday loans, as short-term credit models are being tested and proposed regulations await final approval.
 So if a payday loan seems like your only option, it’s a good idea to work on improving your traditional credit scores so you can secure more affordable financing.
-(You can see where your credit currently stands by viewing your two free credit scores, updated each month, on Credit.com.)
+(You can see where your credit currently stands by viewing your two free credit scores, updated every 14 days, on Credit.com.)